 If a child is too large for a child restraint system, the child should sit in the rear seat and must be restrained using the vehicle's seat belt.
-See "Seat belts" in this Section for details.
+See "Seat belts" on page 44 in this Section for details.